 Violations of Academic Integrity can be categorized as Basic or Capital.
 Basic violations are committed to obtain an unfair advantage in the completion of coursework.
-Capital violations are either repeated basic violations and/or committed in conjunction with violations of the Student Code of Conduct.
+Capital violations are either repeated basic violations and/or committed in conjunction with multiple violations of integrity or the Student Code of Conduct.
 As such, these cases shall be considered on the totality of the evidence and primarily as academic offenses.
 All violations of the Academic Integrity Policy will be evaluated based on the Preponderance of Evidence Standard.